 An air conditioning unit isn’t a hugely complex bit of kit.
 Its major electrical components are a compressor and one or more fans.
 The compressorWikipedia: A compressor is a mechanical device that increases the pressure of a gas by reducing its volume.
 An air compressor is a specific type of gas compressor. (unsurprisingly) compresses and, thus, cools some sort of refrigerant which then gets pumped around a series of copper pipes which are embedded inside large heat sinks.
 Fans draw air through the heat sinks thus cooling it and then blows it out into the room.
 Hot air is exhausted through a vent, usually to outside.

 The compressor and fans inside an AC unit typically run at mains voltage.
-CapacitorsWikipedia: A capacitor is a device that stores electrical energy in an electric field.
-It is a passive electronic component with two terminals. are connected in parallel with these components to provide a kick-start and to control their speed.
+CapacitorsWikipedia: A capacitor is a device that stores electrical energy in an electric field by virtue of accumulating electric charges on two close surfaces insulated from each other.
+It is a passive electronic compon... are connected in parallel with these components to provide a kick-start and to control their speed.
 The capacitors used are typically high voltage Metalized Film Capacitors.
 Over some years, the capacitance of these capacitors decreases and, at some point, they will cease to hold any charge at all.
 As such, AC fans will slow down over time and then fail to start on their own.